-The question remains, did FDR have Neuropathy known as Guillain-Barré Syndrome and why should we care?
+The question remains, did former President Roosevelt have Polio or a Peripheral Neuropathy known as GBS and why should we care?

 In August 1921, at the age of 39, while vacationing at Campobello Island in Canada, soon to be President Franklin D Roosevelt contracted an illness characterized by the acute onset of symptoms over a period of days, characterized by fever, protracted symmetric, ascending paralysis of the upper and lower extremities; facial paralysis; bladder and bowel dysfunction; numbness; and dysesthesias (abnormal sensation often painful).
 Given the clues of sudden acute onset of symptoms and a fever, these symptoms however left an unanswered question.
 Was it Polio or GBS a Peripheral Neuropathy?

 A peer-reviewed study published in 2003, found that six of eight posterior probabilities favored a diagnosis of a Peripheral Neuropathy known as Guillain-Barré Syndrome (GBS) over poliomyelitis.
 The diagnostic importance of the spinal tap will be shared later, but first, what is GBS?

 Guillain- Barré Syndrome is an acute form of peripheral neuropathy attacking the peripheral nerves in a short period of time.
 As sometimes happens, but not always in GBS, the President’s symptoms gradually resolved except for paralysis of the lower extremities.

 First, one might ask, “Why is this important in 2015?”